 A Life Well Lived

-Beloved Lord of Refuge, we can never repay your kindness.
+Beloved Lord of Refuge, how can we can never repay your kindness.

 Merging into the expanse of Wisdom